jaredcnance/jaredcnance.github.io/src/pages/transactional-integration-testing-in-asp-net-core/index.md

 for anyone who is unfamiliar with the tools that are now available.

-ASP.Net Core has a set of APIs that you can use – available in the `Microsoft.AspNetCore.TestHost` package – to spin up an in memory web server and issue HTTP requests against.
+ASP.Net Core has a set of APIs that you can use – available in the `Microsoft.AspNetCore.TestHost` package – to create an in memory web server that you can issue HTTP requests against.
 This is a fantastic way to write end-to-end application tests.
 A simple test might look something like:

 ```csharp
 [Fact]